By Tony V. Zampella, designer of learning programs

 Consider that in such volatility and dynamic times, errors reveal our outmoded assumptions and can point to beliefs that no longer serve us.
 Errors point to new insights.

-Indeed, errors are most useful, as they reveal both concealed assumptions that no longer work, and hidden alternatives that will remain concealed without the error-event.
+Indeed, errors are most useful.
+They reveal both concealed assumptions that no longer work, and hidden alternatives that will remain concealed without the error-event.

 - Alexander Fleming got a Nobel Prize when he noticed that a mold had contaminated his flu cultures – but the area around the mold was clear of infection.
 He discovered Penicillin in 1928.